-☐ In this slide, we defined max-min fairness as an allocation algorithm for ETS, but in slide 29 we are saying "allocation algorithm is not defined" can you please elaborate?
+☐ In this slide, we defined max-min fairness as an allocation algorithm for ETS, but in slide 29, we say, "allocation algorithm is not defined."

 The standard does not require any particular algorithm.
-Companies can choose their own.
-Most like max-min fairness.
+Companies can choose their own most, like max-min fairness.

-Does 10% precision imply minimum 10% allocation?
-Otherwise, allocation would be negative.
+❑ Does 10% precision imply a minimum 10% allocation?
+Otherwise, the allocation would be negative.